firmata/firmata-builder/README.md

     $ node demo.js
     ```

-    An file named *ConfiguredFirmata.ino* will be generated in the same directory.
+    A file named *ConfiguredFirmata.ino* will be generated in the same directory.

-5. Move ConfiguredFirmata.ino to your Arduino sketch folder, open ConfiguredFirmata.ino in the Arduino IDE and accept the prompt to move ConfiguredFirmata.ino into a ConfiguredFirmata sketch folder.
+5. Open ConfiguredFirmata.ino in the Arduino IDE and accept the prompt to move ConfiguredFirmata.ino into a ConfiguredFirmata sketch folder.

 6. Compile and upload ConfiguredFirmata for your particular Arduino board.